justinseibert/sketchpad/README.md

 # Metaball

 Draws several circles to canvas that can be moved by mouse.
-Attempts to determine the clustering of the circles (groups of circles that intersect).
+Determine the clustering of the circles (groups of circles that intersect/touch).
 Draws the circles within a cluster to be the same color.

-**Status**: Work-In-Progress (only determines the first cluster)

-**TODO**: reduces circles into "unclustered" group and repeat the clustering for those remaining.
+**Status**: Working

 ### Steps

 1. Run `npm start`
-1. Move mouse in canvas to control overlap/clustering of circles
+1. Move mouse in canvas to visualize clustering of circles